 At Burlington, Clem also spent time coaching various levels of American Legion baseball between 1982 and 2005.
 While with the legion program, his teams won nine conference championships and made 14 state tournament appearances.
 He helped guide teams to state championships in 1991, 1994, and 2005.
 The 1991 and 2005 teams also won National Regional Championships.
 Clem's combined high school and legion coaching record is an impressive 1139 wins and 436 losses, which puts him in a special class of coaches across the nation.

 After Coach Clem retired from Burlington-Edison High School, Bellingham Bells Manager Gary Hatch named Clem to be his pitching coach for the 2011 season.
 Coach Clem is now entering his ninth season as the Bells pitching coach.
-Under his direction, the Bells' pitching staffs have had great success, always ranking at, or near, the top in every statistical category, including the 2015 season where the Bells staff owned the league's lowest ERA and allowed the fewest runs.
-The Bells have had 19 pitchers named to the West Coast League "All-Star Game" during Clem's tenure, including a league best (5) in 2014.
+Under his direction, the Bells' pitching staffs have had great success, always ranking at, or near, the top in every statistical category, including the 2015 and 2018 seasons where the Bells staff owned the league's lowest ERA and allowed the fewest runs.
+The Bells have had 21 pitchers named to the West Coast League "All-Star Game" during Clem's tenure, including a league best (5) in 2014.
 Several have been named West Coast League "Pitcher of the Week" as well.
 Pitching is his specialty, but Coach Clem is also well respected for his overall knowledge of the game, as well as for his ability to teach the game to his players.
 While people will tell you he is a humble man, his ability to motivate players and captivate an audience is second to none.
 Coach Clem is a gifted teacher, and is often asked to speak at seminars and coaching clinics.
 If you are fortunate enough to spend some time with Coach Clem, you will immediately recognize his knowledge and passion for the game, as well as for the Bellingham Bells.

 Clem graduated from Enumclaw High School in 1971 where he was a standout player on both the Hornets' basketball and baseball teams.
 He then earned his Associates of Arts degree from Peninsula College in 1973.
 While there he played on both the basketball and baseball teams, as well as serving as student body president.
 As a Pirate, Clem pitched and played the outfield for two seasons and was also named the teams' captain and MVP.
-He went on to pitch at Central Washington University for two more seasons, winning the Evergreen Conference Championship in 1975 and qualifying for post-season play in both of his years as a Wildcat.
+He went on to pitch at Central Washington University for two more seasons, winning the Evergreen Conference Championship in 1974 and 1975 and qualifying for post-season play in both of his years as a Wildcat.
 While at CWU, he earned bachelors' degrees in history, psychology, and education, graduating in 1976.
 He later earned his master’s degree in athletic administration at Central Washington University in 1993.

 Coach Clem has previous ties to the Bells as both of his sons, Zach and Jacob, have been members of past Bells teams.
 Zach played for the Bells in 2003 and 2004 and Jacob played for the Bells in 2007.
 Both sons had outstanding high school careers while playing for Coach Clem at Burlington-Edison High School.
 Zach and Jacob both earned "All-State" honors.
 Zach went on to play his college baseball at the University of Washington (2003-2006), where he was one of the PAC-10's leading players.
 As a Husky, Zach was named a 3-time "All PAC- 10" outfielder (twice making the 1st team) and was one of the nation's leaders in homeruns (20 in 2006) while also maintaining a .322 career batting average.
 Zach was drafted by the Milwaukee Brewers in the 11th round in 2006 and played until injuries ended his career in 2007.
 Jacob also chose to play his college baseball at the University of Washington (2008-2011) where he was named Husky "Pitcher of the Year" for both his junior and senior seasons.
 Jacob was named an "All PAC-10" pitcher in 2010.
 After college, Jacob served as an assistant coach for the Bellingham Bells in 2011.
 Following the Bells' season, Jacob left to play professional baseball in Australia where he pitched for the Perth Heat during the 2011-2012 season.
-While playing for Perth, he helped the team win the Australian Baseball League Championship, pitching in the final game.
+While playing for Perth, he helped the team win the Australian Baseball League Championship, pitching in the final championship game.
 Jacob then returned to the United States to play with the Traverse City Beach Bums (MI) of the Frontier League during the summers of 2012 and 2013.
-He was named to the "All-Star" game in 2012.
+He was named to the "All-Star" team in 2012.
 Jacob returned to play in Australia in 2014.
 After his return from Australia, he served as the pitching coach for the Long Beach Legends.
 Both sons graduated from the University of Washington, Zach earning his degree in economics and Jacob a business degree.
 Zach is currently working as a Senior Provider Compensation Consultant for Providence in Seattle and Jacob is the Sports Director for the Skagit Valley YMCA in Mount Vernon, WA.

 The Bellingham Bells are a summer collegiate, wood bat baseball team and a member of the West Coast League.
 During the months of June, July & August, the Bells compete in a 57-game season, playing home games at Joe Martin Field in Bellingham and traveling to compete with other WCL teams in Washington, Oregon and British Columbia.
 The Bells strive to contribute to a strong and vibrant community through affordable, family-friendly entertainment.